ben-page/node-test/README.md

 1. The easiest (and least flexible) way to just place multiple suites in a single file.
 2. A more flexible way is to create one suite per file and create an index file to run them all.

-    Imagine your `test` directory looks like this:
+    A project `test` directory might look like this:
     ```
     suite1.js
     suite2.js
     suite3.js
     ```

-    You could create a file called `index.js` with these contents:
+    Then, createcreate a file named`index.js` with these contents:
-    ```javascript
+    ```js
     'use strict';
     require('./suite1');
     require('./suite2');